remotesynth/enterprise-auth-docs/oauth2.md

 ## Example - Azure Active Directory

 While general field descriptions can be useful, it can be really helpful to see what this looks like in a real-world scenario.
 Microsoft offers a number of cloud services under the [Azure](https://azure.microsoft.com/en-us/) umbrella.
 On of these services is an Active Directory service called Azure Active Directory that functions similarly to the Windows Active Directory that many enterprises use.
-In this example, we'll set up Azure Active Directory and fill out the form with the values required to connect it within the Enterprise Authentication form in NativeScript Sidekick.
+In this example, we'll set up Azure Active Directory and fill out the form with the values required to connect it within the Enterprise Authentication form using OAuth 2 in NativeScript Sidekick.

 ### Setting Up Azure AD